 French intellectuals showed an embarassing and protracted sympathy for Stalin.
 [Judt] This is something that modern French intelectuasls would like to forget, but it is in fasct the case.
 I am not altogether why this was the case.
 Certainly the dominant ideolgical thread in French intelectual thought is leftist or socialist.
 Leftist thinlers tend to make excuses for leftist regimes just as rightist thinkers tend to excuse the excesses of rightest regimes.
 This tendency in also part explains the continued hositity of French intelectuals to the United States.
 Despite the barbarity of Soviet Communism and the descreiting of socialist economics, there is still a lingering left-wing orientation of many French intelectuals.

-De Gaulle out of power wrote his memoirs as did Churchill.
-He also worked on a new constitution with a much more powerful presidency.
-As the Algerian situation worsened, De Gaulle promised to solve it, but insisted on changes in the French constitution.
+'perhaps the best-informed man in France". ["Charles ..."
+Time.]
+De Gaulle out of power not only wrote his memoirs, he also worked on a new constitution with a much more powerful presidency.
+As the Algerian situation worsened, De Gaulle promised to solve it, but insisted on changes in the constitution.

 The Paris student riots of 1968 played a major in ending the presidency of General de Gaulle.
 The May 1968 Paris student riots had a fundamental impact on French and Wider European society.
 A part of the impact was on fashion.
 Just as the War in Viet